Preventative Maintenance: Saving Money in the Long Run

 - Increased Customer satisfaction

-By giving the best production and manufacturing and having the best service system by preventative Maintenance we can make customers happy and reliable.
+By giving the best production and manufacturing, and having the best service system through preventive Maintenance, we can make customers happy and reliable.

 - Improved liability